MichalDulemba/SpeedUp/README.md

 To make things easier i hardcoded number of files and send it to processes/threads.
 Usually it is less error prone than checking if queue is already/yet empty etc.

+Images are gathered "from internet" - if you are owner and want it to be removed - please email me.
+This was just for test/research.

 Some conclusions:
 1) it matters order how you "join" your processes or threads